 The third year builds on speciﬁc skills attained in Level 5, and exposes you to the specialised research topics of multimedia design and development.
 You will complete a project of your own choice (a game, a dynamic and responsive web application or a mobile app) that provides you with the opportunity to develop more advanced skills and techniques in the potential area you will be seeking employment.

 The course is accredited by the British Computer Society (BCS).

-We work in partnership with Kaplan International College London to provide Foundation courses for international students who do not meet our Bachelors degree entry requirements.
-For more information visit kic.org.uk/westminster-london.
+We work in partnership with Kaplan International College London to provide Foundation courses for international students who don’t meet our Bachelor’s degree entry requirements.
+For more information visit the Kaplan International College webpage.

 The Multimedia Computing BSc Honours has been designed to enable graduates to possess the practical skills and knowledge to develop a range of technical careers within the multimedia industry, including multimedia authoring specialist, front-end (web and mobile) developer, programmer, SEO specialist, Web Analyst Specialist, information Architect, digital producer, usability and UX specialist, digital project manager.
 Students with creative abilities will be able to find employment as designers, who are responsible for producing the visuals of UI.
 The course covers UX principles, but does not focus on assets creation.
 Students will be provided with real world scenarios/briefs and content that they will have to organise and optimise, in order to design and develop appropriate interactive products understanding all the stages of the multimedia development cycle.
 The students are supported to gradually build their portfolio which is necessary to secure employment in the multimedia sector.